 When in 1996 the Kano State government gave up any thoughts of censoring the books, at least on an active level, critical reaction and condemnation increased in the newspapers.
-Earlier in 1992 the first attack on the emerging genre was by Hawwa Ibrahim Sherif, a writer (Ba A Nan Take Ba), in an interview with Ibrahim Sheme, published in Nasiha, 6th September 1991.
+Earlier in 1992 the first attack on the emerging genre was by Hawwa Ibrahim Sheriff, a writer (Ba A Nan Take Ba), in an interview with Ibrahim Sheme, published in Nasiha, 6th September 1991.
 In the interview, the fiery tempered writer attacked the then new crop of Hausa novelists as being one-track minded with a singular focus on soyayya.
-She urges for a new direction in Hausa prose fiction.
+She urged for a new direction in Hausa prose fiction.

 This critical theme was taken up by one of the most consistent critics of the genre, Ibrahim Malumfashi, in "Akalar Rubutun Adabin Hausa Na Bukatar Sauyi", published in Nasiha, Friday 15th November 1991.
 The article contained one of the most structural and earliest attacks on the new Hausa writings.
-Coming from a writer (Hausa Wankan Wuta; English, From the Eyes of My Neighbor), an academician, this particular essay conferred on the polemics of new Hausa writings some form of legitimate authority.
-Malumfashi accuses the writers of being culturally irrelevant and suggests that there were themes for Hausa writers to work on, such as poverty, education, economic depravity, rather than romantic escapism which seemed to be the only focus of the new prose fiction writers.
+Coming from a writer (Hausa Wankan Wuta; English, From the Eyes of My Neighbour), an academician, this particular essay conferred on the polemics of new Hausa writings some form of legitimate authority.
+Malumfashi accused the writers of being culturally irrelevant and suggests that there were themes for Hausa writers to work on, such as poverty, education, economic depravity, rather than romantic escapism which seemed to be the only focus of the new prose fiction writers.

-The public perception of the new literature was not helped with the appearance of about 10 novels between 1998 and 2003 books that seemed to fuel conservative apprehensive of the new genre.
-These were Wane Kare Ne (Balaraba Ramat Yakubu), Kyan Dan Miciji (Bilkisu Ahmed Funtuwa), Matsayin Lover (Al-Khamees Bature), Dufana (Ashabu Mu'azu Gamji), Zata Iya (Zuwaira Isa), Malika (Lubabah Ya'u), Gajen Hakuri (Maryam Kabir Abdullahi), Auren Zahra (Rabi Ado Bayero) Komai Dadinki Da Miji (Larabi) and Sirrin Loba (Kamalu Namowa Bichi).
+The public perception of the new literature was not helped with the appearance of about 10 novels between 1998 and 2003 that seemed to fuel conservative apprehensive of the new genre.
+These were Wane Kare Ne (Balaraba Ramat Yakubu), Kyan Dan Miciji (Bilkisu Ahmed Funtuwa), Matsayin Lover (Al-Khamees Bature), Dufana (Ashabu Mu'azu Gamji), Zata Iya (Zuwaira Isa), Malika (Lubabah Ya'u), Gajen Hakuri (Maryam Kabir Abdullahi), Auren Zahra (Rabi Ado Bayero) Komai Dadîn ki Da Miji (Larabi) and Sirrin Loba (Kamalu Namowa Bichi).

 All these novels have one central theme: descriptions of often explicit sexual or suggestive scenes.
 Two of them, Matsayin Lover (Al-Khamees Bature), Sirrin Loba (Kamalu Namowa Bichi) were the first Hausa novels to describe lesbian love, often, as in Matsayin Lover, rather explicitly, at least for a conservative society.
-Plate 5 shows the covers of the two of the steamier soft porn Hausa novels.